morlandi/django-htmx-forms/README.md

 </a>
 ```

-where the url "/form_submission_example/" point to the following view:
+where the url "/form_submission_example/" points to the following view:

 ```python